JackDanna/FogentRoleplayTemplate/README.md

 |  Very Heavy  |          75.0          |        100.0        |  Weight Class: Very Heavy  |
 | Overburdened |          100.0          |         None         | Weight Class: Overburdened |

-Each Weight Class corresponds to an Attribute Dice Mod Effect that will be applied.
+If a character is in a certain Weight Class than the Attribute Dice Mod Effect that associated with it will be applied to the character.

 Each Attribute Dice Mod Effect will almost always effect the same Attributes that Movement Speed relies on, meaning a heavier Weight Class will slow a character's Movement Speed.

 |         Name         |       Description       |  Duration  | Source | Governing Skill Name | Max Carry Weight Base | Max Carry Weight Per Dice |           Weight Classes           |
 | :-------------------: | :---------------------: | :--------: | :----: | :------------------: | :-------------------: | :-----------------------: | :--------------------------------: |